-1 - (5) Laws that remove voters as absentee voters if they failed to vote absentee in two or 2 more consecutive state or federal election cycles.
-3 - (6) Laws barring persons other than the individual voter or their families from turning in 4 an absentee ballot.
-5 (e) Laws Restricting Elections by Mail: 6 - (1) Laws that prevent mail-in ballots from being counted in a presidential election.
-7 (2) Laws that ban pre-paid postage for mail-in ballots.
-8 -(f) Laws Restricting Voting by Persons with Disabilities: 9 - (1) Laws that require disabled persons to prove their disability when voting.
-10 (g) Laws Reallocating Responsibility for Processing, Tabulation, or Determination of 11 Votes or Results: 12 - (1) Laws that remove the secretary of state from the state election board, or otherwise take 13 away the power of the state's chief elections officer to remedy election problems.
-14 (2) Laws that undermine the power of local officials to conduct fair elections.
-15 - (3) Laws that allow the state legislature to override or disregard local voting returns and 16 declare their own election results.
-17 SEC.
+(5) Laws that remove voters as absentee voters if they failed to vote absentee in two or more consecutive state or federal election cycles.
+(6) Laws barring persons other than the individual voter or their families from turning in an absentee ballot. -(e) Laws Restricting Elections by Mail: (1) Laws that prevent mail-in ballots from being counted in a presidential election. (f) Laws Restricting Voting by Persons with Disabilities: - (1) Laws that require disabled persons to prove their disability when voting. -(g) Laws Reallocating Responsibility for Processing, Tabulation, or Determination of Votes or Results: - (1) Laws that remove the secretary of state from the state election board, or otherwise take away the power of the state's chief elections officer to remedy election problems.
+(2) Laws that undermine the power of local officials to conduct fair elections. declare their own election results.
+SEC.
 12X.24.
-COVERED STATE LIST.
-18 (a) The City Administrator shall create and maintain the Covered State List.
-A state shall be 19 included in the Covered State List when, in the judgment of the City Administrator, in consultation with 20 the Director of Elections and the City Attorney, it meets the definition of a Covered State.
-21 (b) A state shall be removed from the Covered State List where the law or laws that caused 22 the state to meet the definition of a Covered State have been repealed or found to be unenforceable by a 23 court of competent jurisdiction.
-A decision to remove a state from the Covered State List shall be made 24 by the City Administrator, in consultation with the Director of Elections and the City Attorney.
+COVERED STATE LIST. - (a) The City Administrator shall create and maintain the Covered State List.
+A state shall be included in the Covered State List when, in the judgment of the City Administrator, in consultation with the Director of Elections and the City Attorney, it meets the definition of a Covered State. -(b) A state shall be removed from the Covered State List where the law or laws that caused the state to meet the definition of a Covered State have been repealed or found to be unenforceable by a court of competent jurisdiction.
+A decision to remove a state from the Covered State List shall be made by the City Administrator, in consultation with the Director of Elections and the City Attorney.

-1 (c) The Covered State List shall be posted on the website of the City Administrator, and shall 2 be reviewed, and updated as appropriate, by the City Administrator at least semiannually.
+1 -(c) The Covered State List shall be posted on the website of the City Administrator, and shall 2 be reviewed, and updated as appropriate, by the City Administrator at least semiannually.
 3 SEC.
 12X.25.
 TRAVEL.
-4 -(a) The City shall not: 5 (1) Require any of its employees or officers to travel to a state on the Covered State List; 6 or 7 (2) Approve a request for City-funded travel to a state on the Covered State List.
-8 (b) Subsection (a) shall not apply to travel that is: 9 - (1) necessary for the enforcement of any state or City law; 10 - (2) necessary for the defense of any legal claim against the City; 11 - (3) required by law; 12 - (4) required to meet contractual obligations incurred by the City; or 13 - (5) necessary for the protection of public health, welfare, or safety.
-14 (c) For purposes of this Section 12X.25, "travel" does not include landing in a state by plane 15 to make a connecting flight to a destination outside that state, or traversing a state by automobile, 16 train, bus, or otherwise, to reach a destination outside that state.
+4 -(a) The City shall not: 5 (1) Require any of its employees or officers to travel to a state on the Covered State List; 6 OF 7 (2) Approve a request for City-funded travel to a state on the Covered State List.
+8 -(b) Subsection (a) shall not apply to travel that is: 9 (1) necessary for the enforcement of any state or City law; 10 (2) necessary for the defense of any legal claim against the City; 11 - (3) required by law; 12 (4) required to meet contractual obligations incurred by the City; or 13 (5) necessary for the protection of public health, welfare, or safety.
+14 -(c) For purposes of this Section 12X.25, "travel" does not include landing in a state by plane 15 to make a connecting flight to a destination outside that state, or traversing a state by automobile, 16 train, bus, or otherwise, to reach a destination outside that state.
 17 SEC.
 12X.26.
 CONTRACTING.
-18 (a) The City shall not enter into any Contract with a Contractor that has its United States 19 headquarters in a state on the Covered State List or where any or all of the work on the Contract will 20 be performed in a state on the Covered State List.
+18 - (a) The City shall not enter into any Contract with a Contractor that has its United States 19 headquarters in a state on the Covered State List or where any or all of the work on the Contract will 20 be performed in a state on the Covered State List.
 Notwithstanding the foregoing sentence, if, during 21 the term of a Contract, the Contractor moves its headquarters, or the location from which it will 22 provide services to the City, to a state on the Covered State List, such a move shall not constitute 23 grounds to terminate the Contract.
 24 (b) Nonapplicability, Exceptions, and Waivers.
 Subsection (a) shall not apply to Contracts in 25 the following circumstances: